 - Stitch—a lightweight ETL (Extract, Transform, Load) tool which pulls data from multiple pre-integrated data sources, transforms and cleans it as necessary.
 Stitch is easy to setup, seamless and integrates with dozens of data sources.
 However, it does not support data transformations.

-- Blendo—a cloud data integration tool that lets you connect data sources with a few clicks, and pipe them to Amazon Redshift, PostgreSQL, MS SQL Server and Panoply’s automated data warehouse.
+- Blendo—a cloud data integration tool that lets you connect data sources with a few clicks, and pipe them to Amazon Redshift, PostgreSQL, or MS SQL Server.
 Blendo provides schemas and optimization for email marketing, eCommerce and other big data use cases.

 - Apache Kafka—an open source streaming messaging bus that can creates a feed from your data sources, partitions the data, and streams it to a passive listener.
 Apache Kafka is a mature and powerful solution used in production at huge scale.
 However it is complex to implement, and uses a messaging paradigm most data engineers are not familiar with.

 Thanks to the plumbing, data arrives at its destination.
 You now need a technology that can crunch the numbers to facilitate analysis.
 Analysts and data scientists want to run SQL queries against your big data, some of which will require enormous computing power to execute.
 The data processing layer should optimize the data to facilitate more efficient analysis, and provide a compute engine to run the queries.

 Data warehouse tools are optimal for processing data at scale, while a data lake is more appropriate for storage, requiring other technologies to assist when data needs to be processed and analyzed.

 - Apache Spark—like the old Map/Reduce but over 100X faster.
 Runs parallelized queries on unstructured, distributed data in Hadoop, Mesos, Kubernetes and elsewhere.
 Spark also provides a SQL interface, but is not natively a SQL engine.